GSA/datagov-dedupe/README.md

                      script.
   --newest           Keep the newest dataset and remove older ones
+                     (by default the oldest is kept) --update-name      Update the name of the kept package to be the standard shortest name, whether that was the duplicate package name or the to be kept package name.
-                     (by default the oldest is kept) --verbose, -v      Include verbose log output.
+  --verbose, -v      Include verbose log output.
 ```